The great plot challenge.

 Plot is the kind of thing that can ruin your game.
 Or take it to the next level.

-For a game like Angry birds, plot is….eh, not really there.
+For a game like Angry birds, the plot is….eh, not really there.
 Birds fighting pigs, kamikaze-style?
 Ok… but we don’t really know why.
 And there isn’t much of a story.

 There’s nothing telling us why we’re in the arctic on one level and in the desert on another.
 But the game doesn’t really need it.
 It’s the puzzle challenge that keeps people involved.